hogoww/FORM/propGeneration/README.md

 -The list of operator's symbols is modifiable, and variadic. /!\ The symbols are case INsensitive.
 -The list of the operator's classes is modifiable without having to look in this tool's code.

-Those lists aren't implemented yet for the constants.

 -By default, the generated object is generated on several lines, with a correct indentation.
 A compact mode is also available ("compact-mode" in the indent section).